carpentries-incubator/machine-learning-novice-python/_episodes/04-modelling.md

 As an added benefit, we can interpret the output value as a probability.
 The probability relates to the positive class (the outcome with value "1"), which in our case is in-hospital mortality ("EXPIRED").

+This is a logistic regression model.
+"Regression models" can be used for both regression tasks and classification tasks.
+Don't let this throw you off!

 ## Training (or fitting) the model

 We need to find the parameters for the best-fitting logistic model given our data.
 As before, we do this with the help of a loss function that quantifies error.
 Our goal is to find the parameters of the model that minimise the error.

 With this model, we no longer use least squares due to the model's non-linear properties.
-Instead we compute the maximum likelihood estimate (MLE).
+Instead we will use log loss.

 As is typically the case when using machine learning packages, we don't need to code the loss function ourselves.
 The function is implemented as part of our machine learning package (in this case [scikit-learn](https://scikit-learn.org/stable/))

 Let's try again, this time with Logistic Regression.